Last updated on January 9, 2025

 If it sounds like I’m being negative towards Primal Vigor (and I am), the price tag is where it has a distinct advantage over Doubling Season.

-At the time of writing, the cheapest copies of Doubling Season are around $35-$40 on TCGplayer.
-That’s immediately after two back-to-back reprints in Commander Masters and Wilds of Eldraine‘s Enchanting Tales bonus sheet.
-Notably, Doubling Season has seen six different printings across booster products.
+At the time of writing, the cheapest copies of Doubling Season are around $30-$35 on TCGplayer.
+That’s after plenty of recent reprints in Commander Masters, Wilds of Eldraine‘s Enchanting Tales bonus sheet and Foundations.

-You can grab an Enchanting Tales version of Primal Vigor for less than $5 on TCGplayer right now, with other versions in the $10-$20 range.
-Primal Vigor has only been printed four times, with a single booster pack printing, and a Commander precon + Secret Lair version.
-Fewer printings and still half the price of Doubling Season makes it the obvious budget-conscious version, if you have to choose between one or the other.
+You can grab an Enchanting Tales version of Primal Vigor for less than $8 on TCGplayer right now.
+Primal Vigor has only been printed five times, with a single booster pack printing, and a Commander precon + two Secret Lair versions.
+Fewer printings and still less than half the price of Doubling Season makes Vigor the obvious budget-conscious version if you have to choose between one or the other.

 Corner Cases

-In case it’s not clear, price and budget withstanding, you should always prioritize Doubling Season over Primal Vigor, to the point where I’d honestly recommend not even playing Primal Vigor because of how advantageous it can be to your opponents.
+In case it’s not clear, price and budget withstanding, you should always prioritize Doubling Season over Primal Vigor, to the point where I honestly recommend you not play Primal Vigor because of how advantageous it can be to your opponents.
+The same reason I avoid Coat of Arms.
 Still, let’s address some corner case situations where this isn’t necessarily so cut and dry.

-There are also some specific notes that aren’t directly comparing the two:
+There are also some specific notes that don’t directly compare the two:

 • Copying a permanent spell usually results in that permanent entering the battlefield as a token (see: Lithoform Engine or Ivy, Gleeful Spellthief).
 The token doublers do not cause extra permanents to enter the battlefield this way, since the tokens weren’t created by anything, they simply enter play because the copy of the permanent spell resolved.